Caribbean Sea: Fauna

 Marine biota in the region have representatives of both the Indian and Pacific oceans which were caught in the Caribbean before the emergence of the Isthmus of Panama four million years ago.
 In the Caribbean Sea there are around 1,000 documented species of fish, including sharks (bull shark, tiger shark, silky shark and Caribbean reef shark), flying fish, giant oceanic manta ray, angel fish, spotfin butterflyfish, parrotfish, Atlantic Goliath grouper, tarpon and moray eels.
 Throughout the Caribbean there is industrial catching of lobster and sardines (off the coast of Yucatán Peninsula).

 There are 90 species of mammals in the Caribbean including sperm whales, humpback whales and dolphins.
 The island of Jamaica is home to seals and manatees.
 The Caribbean monk seal which lived in the Caribbean is considered extinct.
 Solenodons and hutias are mammals found only in the Caribbean; only one extant species is not endangered.

-There are 500 species of reptiles (94% of which are endemic).
+There are 500 species of reptiles, 94% of which are endemic.
 Islands are inhabited by some endemic species such as rock iguanas and American crocodile.
 The blue iguana, endemic to the island of Grand Cayman, is endangered.
 The green iguana is invasive to Grand Cayman.
 The Mona ground iguana which inhabits the island of Mona, Puerto Rico, is endangered.
 The rhinoceros iguana from the island of Hispaniola which is shared between Haiti and the Dominican Republic is also endangered.
 The region has several types of sea turtle (loggerhead, green turtle, hawksbill, leatherback turtle, Atlantic ridley and olive ridley).
 Some species are threatened with extinction.
 Their populations have been greatly reduced since the 17th century – the number of green turtles has declined from 91 million to 300,000 and hawksbill turtles from 11 million to less than 30,000 by 2006.

-All 170 species of amphibians that live in the region are endemic.
+All 170 of the amphibian species that live in the region are endemic.
 The habitats of almost all members of the toad family, poison dart frogs, tree frogs and leptodactylidae (a type of frog) are limited to only one island.
-The Golden coqui is in serious threat of extinction.
+The golden coqui is in serious threat of extinction.

 In the Caribbean, 600 species of birds have been recorded, of which 163 are endemic such as todies, Fernandina's flicker and palmchat.
 The American yellow warbler is found in many areas, as is the green heron.
 Of the endemic species 48 are threatened with extinction including the Puerto Rican amazon, and the Zapata wren.
-According to Birdlife International in 2006 in Cuba 29 species of bird are in danger of extinction and two species officially extinct.
+According to BirdLife International in 2006 in Cuba 29 species of bird were in danger of extinction and two species officially extinct.
 The black-fronted piping guan is endangered.
 The Antilles along with Central America lie in the flight path of migrating birds from North America so the size of populations is subject to seasonal fluctuations.
 Parrots and bananaquits are found in forests.
 Over the open sea can be seen frigatebirds and tropicbirds.